Wildfires

 Wildfires Island Health

-Forest fires can be an inevitable part of living in British Columbia.
-The following information is provided to reduce your personal health risk.
+Climate change is expected to increase the frequency of wildfires and wildfire smoke in British Columbia.
+The following information is provided to help you reduce your personal health risk.

 Be fire smart and fire safe